UH-CI/reproducibility-workshop-git-jupyter/using_git_repo.md

   'origin/maser' - no commits have been made.
 * git is suggesting commands we could use from here: `add`, `checkout`, and `commit`.
 * git has detected README.md was modified.
-* git has detected a new untracked files: analysis.Rmd, data.csv.
+* git has detected a new untracked files: analysis.py, data.csv.
 * git has **not** detected our new folder: 'data'.
 Git tracks changes to files only.

 ## Diff - seeing what's changed